wso2-attic/carbon-uuf-maven-tools/plugin/README.md

 ```xml
 (e.g. : - <Import-Package> org.wso2.carbon.uuf.sample.simpleauth.bundle </Import-Package> ).
 ```
-Moreover all backend dependencies should be specified as following example.
+Moreover all bundle dependencies used by the 'root' component should be specified as following example.

  e.g :
  ```xml